AboAlmoor/-VideoGamesSalesPrediction/README.md

+<p align="center">Video Game Sales Prediction.</p>
+This repository contains a final project solution for the machine learning course.

 ## Project Overview 📌
 This project aims to predict global video game sales using machine learning techniques.
 By analyzing features such as genre, platform, publisher, critic/user scores, and regional sales, we developed models to forecast sales performance accurately.
 The best-performing model achieved an R² score of 0.9037, demonstrating strong predictive power.